List of As Told by Ginger characters: Miranda Killgallen

 Miranda Killgallen is Courtney's right-hand woman and possibly the wickedest girl in school, serving as Ginger's main antagonist on the show.
 Apart from having totally different personalities, Miranda's dislike for Ginger mainly stems from her fear that "Foutley" may replace her as Courtney's best friend.
 On top of that, both Miranda and Ginger have a romantic interest in Ian Richton.
 Miranda has thwarted Ginger by all means possible, including manipulation (Dare I, Darren), blackmail (Cry Wolf), false accusations (I Spy a Witch, Ginger the Juvey), backstabbing (Wicked Game), and bribery (Far From Home).
 She has failed every attempt to make Ginger look bad, even raising her popularity a few times.
 At times, however, even "tough girl" Miranda is shown to have her weak sides.

 On more than one occasion, it's illustrated that she has a difficult relationship with her strict parents and that she has very few actual friends.
 When Ginger finds out about this, she feels sorry for her.
 In Trouble in Gal-Pal Land, Miranda is left friendless when she and Courtney have a temporary falling-out; Macie states that it's because nobody likes her.
 Miranda is also shown to not be a true friend of Courtney's, as when Courtney briefly lost her popularity to Hope Rogers, Miranda wasted no time in abandoning Courtney to join Hope's clique.
-Apart from her viciousness, Miranda's trademark are her sniping, sarcastic comments.
+Apart from her viciousness, Miranda's trademark are her smug, sniping, sarcastic comments.

 Miranda is partially of African-American heritage, but in the original version of the pilot, Miranda was going to be an all white girl with brunette hair.